WebAssembly/spec/spectec/test-prose/TEST.md

 8. Push the value (nt.CONST c) to the stack.

 Step_pure/testop nt testop
-1. Assert: Due to validation, a value of value type numtype_0 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (numtype_0.CONST c_1) from the stack.
 3. Assert: Due to validation, (numtype_0 is nt).
 4. Let c be $testop_(nt, testop, c_1).
 5. Push the value (I32.CONST c) to the stack.

 Step_pure/relop nt relop
-1. Assert: Due to validation, a value of value type numtype_0 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (numtype_0.CONST c_2) from the stack.
 3. Assert: Due to validation, (numtype_0 is nt).
-4. Assert: Due to validation, a value of value type numtype_0 is on the top of the stack.
+4. Assert: Due to validation, a value is on the top of the stack.
 5. Pop the value (numtype_0.CONST c_1) from the stack.
 6. Let c be $relop_(nt, relop, c_1, c_2).
 7. Push the value (I32.CONST c) to the stack.

 Step_pure/cvtop nt_2 nt_1 cvtop
-1. Assert: Due to validation, a value of value type numtype_0 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (numtype_0.CONST c_1) from the stack.
 3. Assert: Due to validation, (numtype_0 is nt_1).
 4. If (|$cvtop__(nt_1, nt_2, cvtop, c_1)| ≤ 0), then: